 Familiarity with security and/or privacy concepts is a plus but not required.

 Note: this course is primarily aimed at graduate students.
 But highly motivated undergraduates who seek exposure to research in this space are welcomed!

-By the end of the semester, students will have solid knowledge of foundational concepts at the intersection of machine learning with data privacy and will have a firm grasp on recent academic research in this area.
-Moreover, students will be able to critically analyze published research and will have enhanced their ability to execute academic research.
+Students will learn about foundational concepts at the intersection of machine learning with data privacy and acquire a firm grasp on recent developments in this area.
+By the end of the semester, successful students will be able to critically analyze research papers and will have demonstrated the ability to conduct research in this space.

 Instruction format will be a blend of traditional lecture-style instruction and student-led seminar-style learning through paper reading and discussion.
 Students will be expected to read several research articles every week and discuss them in class.
 The research project will require that students execute research alone or in a small group.

 Students will be evaluated based on the following breakdown: